5 Key Elements of a Quality Warehouse Barcode Label

 When selecting the most effective custom warehouse barcode labels for your facility, be sure to understand the key factors in your vendor’s manufacturing process that affect label quality and durability.

-“Warehouse label performance — from scan accuracy to longevity and durability — is directly related to the quality of the manufacturing process,” said Malcolm Aitken, ID Label’s vice president of sales.
+“Warehouse label performance — from scan accuracy to longevity and durability — is directly related to the quality of the manufacturing process,” said Scott Bender, ID Label’s vice president of sales.
 “You want to ensure that the materials, adhesives and the physical construction of the label are suited to your specific operating conditions and warehouse application.”

 “Understanding the environment in which the label will be used and the surface the label needs to adhere to are vital to selecting the most effective solution.”